ENDE

 • If using Dynamic DNS, enter the full hostname

-• Verify this matches your gateway configuration
+• Verify Configuration: Confirm that this matches the way your VPN gateway is set up

 Step 3: Configure Authentication